 - In a larger bowl, mix the remaining dry ingredients together.
 Whisk the egg, buttermilk and butter together in a separate bowl, then pour into the bowl of dry ingredients.
 Stir the mixture until just blended.

 - Spoon the fruit mixture into your ramekins and top with the dough.
-Bake for fifteen minutes or until the tops are golden brown.
+Place the ramekins on a rimmed baking sheet to catch any potential drips.
+Bake for 15 minutes or until the tops are golden brown.

 ▸ Nutrition Information